 Note: Insureon cannot provide quotes for professional liability insurance for dentists, also called dental malpractice insurance.

 This policy covers basic third-party risks, such as an injury from a patient tripping in your office.
 It's often required for commercial leases.

 A business owner's policy, or BOP, is a cost-effective way for dental professionals to purchase commercial property insurance and general liability coverage together.

-Most states require workers' comp for dental offices that have employees.
+Most states require workers' comp for dental practices that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 Most states require commercial auto insurance for vehicles owned by a dentist's office.
 It helps cover the cost of an accident involving your business vehicle.

-This policy helps dentist offices survive data breaches and cyberattacks.
+This policy helps dental practices survive data breaches and cyberattacks.
 It can often be added to a BOP or general liability policy for savings.